giddy11/Collabify/README.md

 8. **Admin / User View**: Some Views wont be visible by the users (COMPLETED).
 9. **Admin User Management**: Admins can create accounts for learners and assign roles (users and roles),  it displays the list of all users and their roles (COMPLETED).

-10.**Rigid Security**: Implement basic security features such as input validation and protection against SQL injection or XSS attacks ().
+10. **Rigid Security**: Implement basic security features such as input validation and protection against SQL injection or XSS attacks ().
 11. **Peer-to-Peer Mentorship**: Assigns learners to mentor others for enhanced learning i.e the Follow up module functionality.
 12. **Collaboration Search - Matchmaking**: Enables searching for learners outside the location to collaborate on projects.
 13. **A functional Dashboard**: The dashboard will capture data for number of important information to display.